STC Solar Rebates: Small Scale Technology Certificates – 2023

 Energy rebates and concessionsIf you need more immediate and ongoing help with your energy bills, there are a number of additional rebates and concessions available.
 Check out these one-off Emergency Energy Payments and concessions for pensioners, low-income households, and households with families.

 We have several in-depth articles covering the specific solar rebates offered nationwide and in each state.

-Click on the link in the list below to see the full details regarding solar energy rebates in your state.
+Select your state in the drop-down menu for a summary on the solar rebates of each state or click on the links in the list below to see the full guide regarding solar energy rebates in your area.

 Solar Rebates in Victoria